Vitor104/landingPage/README.md

 # landingPage
- a landing page about space
+ a landing page about a travel agency